 The protective rubber armoring that coats these binoculars helps keep out moisture and resist any damage from dropping or accidental hits they might take along the way.
 Plus, the rubber enables you to keep a firm grip even when the water is choppy.
 Moreover, the inside is filled and sealed with dry nitrogen gas to help prevent internal fogging even in harsh conditions.

 Celestron Outland X Binoculars are meant to go out in any weather and give you a clear picture of whatever lies ahead.
-As the number one telescope brand Celestron takes pride in their products and offer a lifetime limited warranty along with US-based expert support for any issues or questions you might have.
+As the number one telescope brand Celestron takes pride in its products and offers a lifetime limited warranty along with US-based expert support for any issues or questions you might have.
 When you need exceptional equipment, trust a company that’s been around for more than half a century.

 Check out Celestron on Amazon here.